 Statistical Test of Significance

-In experiment or observation data, the test of significance is used to account for sample variability.
-It’s usual to compare a group’s feature to a specified value or to compare two or more groups on the same characteristic (such as the mean, variance, or a measure of connection between two characteristics).
 For example, you might want to compare two wheat varieties in terms of mean yield per hectare, or examine if the genetic fraction of total variation in a strain is greater than a given value, or compare different crop lines in terms of plant variance within lines.
 When making such comparisons, one can’t merely rely on the comparison index’s numerical magnitudes, such as the mean, variance, or measure of association.
-This is because each group is represented by only a sample of data, and if another sample were collected, the numerical value would change.
-This variation between samples from the same population can be reduced, but never eliminated, in a well-designed controlled experiment.
-In the face of sample variations that affect apparent differences between groups, clouding the underlying differences, conclusions must be drawn.
-Statistical science gives a means for objectively determining whether the observed difference between groups is an actual difference.
-Such a procedure is known as a relevance test.
+Because each group is represented by only a sample of data, the numerical value would change if another sample were collected.
+A well-designed controlled experiment can reduce—but never eliminate—this variation between samples from the same population.
+Sample variations can obscure the underlying differences between groups, making it challenging to draw conclusions.
+Statistical science provides an objective method for determining whether the observed difference between groups is real.
+This procedure is known as a relevance test.

 test of significance